SPCALC Electronic Solubility Handbook, Database and Calculator

 SPCALC runs on all PC operating systems, including 32-bit Windows Vista® and 64-bit Vista with a DOS emulator.
 As a result of extensive code optimization and conservative design, it will run rapidly on virtually any PC-compatible or even on a Macintosh with a DOS emulator or native DOS capability.
 An earlier trial version of SPCALC, lacking the Windows installation program and PDF documentation, has been included in a number of compendia of scientific programs and was rated 4 stars by Ziff-Davis Interactive.

 A trial version of SPCALC, with limited functionality and a reduced database of 200 common solvents, can be downloaded free from the link below.
-A full version, with support, over 100 page manual, full functionality, and the full printable 1200 solvent database is available for $29 US, plus $5 S/H, or $29 sent by e-mail from this site.
+A full version, with support, over 100 page PDF manual, full functionality, and the full printable 1200 solvent database is available for $29 US, plus $5 S/H, or $29 sent by e-mail from this site.

 SPCALC System Requirements